1. Introduction

 When seeking consent from a data principal or after obtaining such consent, the data fiduciary is required to provide a notice to the data principal.
 This notice should include details such as the specific personal data being processed and the intended purpose of the processing.

-Additionally, it should outline the process through which the data principal can exercise her rights to withdraw consent and inform about the procedure for making a complaint to the data fiduciary and the Board.
+Additionally, it should outline the process through which the data principal can exercise their rights to withdraw consent and inform about the procedure for making a complaint to the data fiduciary and the Board.
 The data fiduciary is obligated to ensure that the notice is accessible to the data principal, offering the option to access its contents in either English or any other language specified under Schedule 8 of the Indian Constitution.

 4.4 Security & Data Breach Notification Requirements